boshtannik/embedded-nano-mesh/README.md

 wave in the pool.
 It means, that all near devices, that can catch the packet - cathes it.
 Then the device's router - determines if the packet is reached it's destination or has to be transitted further with decrease of `lifetime` value of the packet.
-Once `lifetime` value is reached zero during routing - the packet is destroyed in the exact device which currently routes it.
+Once `lifetime` value is reached zero during routing - the packet gets destroyed by the exact device which currently routes it.

-The packets, that were just sent by user by `send`, `send_ping_pong` or `send_with_transaction` method in the device, which performs the operation - that packets bypasses routing and are sent directly into sending queue, and then into the ether.
-Meaning that lifetime of the packet is not decreased by the router.
+The packets, that were just sent by user by `send_to_exact`, `broadcast`, `send_ping_pong` or `send_with_transaction` method in the device, which performs the operation - that packets bypasses routing and are sent directly into sending queue, and then into the ether.
+It means that lifetime of the packet is not decreased by the router of the device.
 So the message can be sent even with `lifetime` set to `0`, anyway it will be transmitted in the ether for the first time.
 Sending of packets from the queues happends during call of `update` method.